Funk rock: 1960s and 1970s

 Other pioneers evolved in the 1970s are American artists Rick Derringer, Redbone, the Bar-Kays, and Mother's Finest.
 "We called ourselves funk rock", recalled Mother's Finest singer Glenn "Doc" Murdock.
 "I think we invented that.
 We even had a house where we all lived and we named it 'Funk Rock, Georgia'.
 We felt that we were headlining that whole genre.
 We played with Lynyrd Skynyrd and AC/DC.
 Those bands had a lot of funk in their music.
 The real problem for us was when we played in black clubs.
 They told us we were too loud."

 Funk rock acts were not favored by R&B recording companies.
-For example, Nile Rogers, guitarists of Chic, wanted to be a rock band like Roxy Music, but they eventually became a disco act after being turned down by recording companies.
+For example, Nile Rodgers, guitarist of Chic, wanted to be a rock band like Roxy Music, but they eventually became a disco act after being turned down by recording companies.
 Despite its considerable influence on later popular music, funk rock was not a very visible phenomenon during the 1970s.
 Only a few funk rock acts could be seen on record charts, notably David Bowie ("Fame", 1975), Aerosmith ("Last Child", 1976), The Rolling Stones ("Hot Stuff", 1975), Gary Wright ("Love Is Alive", 1976) and Steve Winwood ("I'm A Man").

 When Glenn Hughes left Trapeze and joined Deep Purple along with David Coverdale, Deep Purple's next two albums contained elements of funk and soul.
 When Ritchie Blackmore left Deep Purple in 1975, the band's next album Come Taste the Band with Tommy Bolin was even more funky than its predecessor Stormbringer.
 However, Deep Purple broke up in 1976 and Tommy Bolin died from a drug overdose.

 1980s

 From the start of the 1980s, funk musicians Ricky Sander, Ottenheim James, and Cameo as well as new wave band Blondie and post-punk band Talking Heads each created their own brand of funk rock.
 British rock group Queen had a major funk rock hit song of the period with "Another One Bites the Dust" (the beat was inspired by Chic's hit "Good Times").
 Also in the 1980s, some synth-funk and synth-pop bands such as Thomas Dolby, Scritti Politti, Howard Jones (hit with Things Can Only Get Better) made the basic funk beats along with elements of new wave which makes this a basic synth-funk song.

-Red Hot Chili Peppers's second and third albums (which were released 1985 and 1987).
+Red Hot Chili Peppers's first three albums were released in this decade, becoming amongst the first bands to combine punk rock influences with funk.
+Their second album, Freaky Styley, was produced by Parliament-Funkadelic bandleader George Clinton.
 UK Planet Radio called Red Hot Chili Peppers "funk rock legends".